+TEN

-tuples The Georgian boasted a country ham and red gravy breakfast.
+The Georgian boasted a country-ham-and-red-gravy breakfast.
 Frank got to the station early to reserve a coach seat.
-He gave the ticket lady a twenty-dollar bill and she gave him three pennies change.
+He gave the ticket lady a twenty-dollar bill and she gave him three pennies' change.
 At three-thirty in the afternoon he boarded and settled into the reclining seat.
 In the half hour until the train pulled out of the station, Frank released the haunting images always ready to dance before his eyes.

 Mike in his arms again thrashing, jerking, while Frank yelled at him.
 "Stay here, man.
 Come on.
 Stay with me."
 Then whispering, "Please, please."
 When Mike opened his mouth to speak, Frank leaned in close and heard his friend say, "Smart, Smart.
 Don't tell Mama."
-Later when Stuff asked what he said, Frank lied.
-"He said, 'Kill the fuckers'."
-By the time medics got there, the urine on Mike's pants had frozen and Frank had had to beat away pairs of black birds, aggressive as bombers, from his friend's body.
+Later, when Stuff asked what he said, Frank lied.
+"He said, 'Kill the fuckers.'"
+By the time medics got there, the urine on Mike's pants had frozen and Frank had had

+arostrophe tree

+~5 10

+to beat away pairs of blackbirds, aggressive as bombers, from his friend's body.
 It changed him.
 What died in his arms gave a grotesque life to his childhood.
-They were Lotus boys who had known each other before they were toilet trained, fled Texas the same way, disbelieving the unbelievable malignance of strangers.
+They were Lotus boys who had known each other before they were toilet-trained, fled Texas the same way, disbelieving the unbelievable malignance of strangers.
 As children they had chased after straying cows, made themselves a ballpark in the woods, shared Lucky Strikes, fumbled and giggled their way into sex.
-As teens they made use of Miss K, the hairdresser who, depending on her mood, helped them hone their sexual skills.
-They argued, fought, laughed, mocked and loved one another without ever having to say so.
+As teens they made use of Miss K., the hairdresser, who, depending on her mood, helped them hone their sexual skills.
+They argued, fought, laughed, mocked, and loved one another without ever having to say so.

 Frank had not been brave before.
 He had simply done what he was told and what was necessary.
 He even felt nervous after a kill.
 Now he was reckless, lunatic, firing, dodging the scattered parts of men.
-The begging, the howling for help he could not hear clearly until a C51 dropped its load on the enemies' nest.
-In the post blast silence the was vertain clearly until a C 51 dropped its load on the control of the control o ou pleas wafted like the sound of a cheap cello coming from a shute of cattle smelling their blood-soaked future.
-Now, with Mike gone he was brave, whatever that meant.
-There were not enough dead gooks or chinks in the world to satisfy him.
+The begging, the howling for help he could not hear clearly until a C-51 dropped its load on the enemies' nest.
+In the post-blast silence the pleas wafted like the sound of a cheap cello coming from a chute of cattle smelling their blood-soaked future.
+Now, with Mike gone, he was brave, whatever that meant.
+There were not enough dead gooks or Chinks in the world to satisfy him.
 The copper smell of blood no longer sickened him; it gave him appetite.
-Weeks later Red was pulverized and Stuff's blood seeped from his blasted arm.
-Stuff searched around for it; Frank helped locate the limb twenty feet away half buried in the snow.
-Those two, Stuff and Red, were especially close.
-"Neck" was dropped from Red's nickname because, hating northerners more than them, he preferred to associate with the three Georgia boys Stuff most of all.
-Now they were meat.
-Frank had waited, oblivious of receding gunfire, until the medics left and the grave crew arrived.
-There was too little left of Red to warrant the space of a whole stretcher, so he shared his remains with another's.
-Stuff had gotten a whole stretcher to himself, though, and holding his severed arm in the connected one lay on the stretcher and died on it before the agony got to his brain. (ou?
+Weeks later, after Red was pulverized, blood seeped from Stuff's blasted arm.
+Frank helped Stuff locate the arm twenty

+Drevert

+to provert

+may be

+work birds

+per se?